 - Tina Cloud is NOT a free simulator

 So, now you have a list of “Top Ten Online Circuit Simulators”, but this isn’t a final one.
 There are other online simulators which you may find as good for you. simulator.io, Gecko-SIMULATIONS etc. are some of them.
-I recommend you to try all of them before choosing one as perfect.
+I recommend you to try some of them before choosing one as perfect.